Jadvyga Tūbelienė: Duke Wilhelm Von Urach and Lithuania (1918)

 The Declaration of Independence did not, however, alter German occupational rule.
 One possibility Germany was considering was to annex Lithuania to the German lands of Prussia or Saxony.
 The Council of Lithuania was forced to act quickly to rescue the fledgling state.
 It decided to set up relations with the Catholic State of Württemberg and to invite the Prince of Württemberg, Wilhelm Karl, Duke of Urach to become the King of Lithuania, Mindaugas II.
-Through such a decision the Council sought to avoid potential annexation.
+Through such a decision, the Council sought to avoid potential annexation.

-A Lithuanian legation was sent to Germany to negotiate with Duke Wilhelm Von Urach.
+A Lithuanian delegation was sent to Germany to negotiate with Duke Wilhelm Von Urach.
 They drafted a twelve-point list of conditions that the Duke had to accept before his election.
 The Duke promised that he would learn the Lithuanian language and live in Lithuania full time.

 On June 4, 1918, the Presidium of the Council of Lithuania voted confidentially to establish the hereditary Kingdom of Lithuania.
 The Lithuanian legation delivered the decision and list of conditions to Duke Wilhelm Karl and his son and heir apparent Karl Gero, Duke of Urach.

 They accepted it on July 1.

 The signed document then had to be smuggled back to Lithuania.
 The task was given to Jadvyga.